Cyprus Fire Service: History

 The first form of organized fire brigade was formed in the 1920s, on a primitive basis for today's standards, by the Municipalities of the city of Nicosia and Limassol.
 Firefighting, among other tasks, was undertaken by volunteers and employees of the municipalities.
 At the same time, in Nicosia, the “Police Fire Brigade” was formed to the standards of other British colonies of the time, with Police Officers being organised into firefighting groups, depending on the circumstances and the time.

 In 1935 with the reorganization of the Police, the “Police Fire Brigade” were organized on a firmer basis, introducing new vehicles, permanent staff that were serving as Police Special Constables and were specifically trained for the task.
 A fire station was built next to the Paphos Gate Police station, both of which exist at the same location today.

 With the outbreak of the Second World War and the establishment of the British Department of Air Defence for the protection from air raids, firefighting teams were established in all cities.
 With the end of the war, fire stations were established in the towns of Limassol and Famagusta.
 Permanent Police Officers along with emergency personnel were manning the stations.

 The Fire Service, in its present form, was launched in the mid-1950s, to meet the needs of the British that arose, due to the anti-colonial struggle of Cypriots and the developments in the Suez area.
 New Fire Stations were created in all cities with permanent staff.
 The legislation which is in force until today, the "Cyprus Fire Service" was formed within the organizational structure of the police.

 The Fire Service used to operate as an independent Division of Cyprus Police with its base in Nicosia.
 The Service provided national coverage since 1960.
 At 15/10/2021 the Cyprus Fire Service was established as an independent service and was separated from the organic structure of the Police.

+Rank Structure

+Before the separation of the Fire Service from the Police, firefighters held ranks identical to those of police officers, and even carried the same insignia and badges, with the only distinction being the red coloured tone applied to various identifiers, such as headwear, shoulder marks and badges.
+Nowadays, and following the separation, the service uses distinct and unique markings that distinguish them from police officers, especially under formal wear.